anthonyjj89/cline-mcp-tools/README.md

 ### v0.5.3 (March 25, 2025)
 - Added Crash Reports Directory feature for storing recovered conversations
 - New `save_to_crashreports` parameter in `recover_crashed_chat` tool
-- Automatic creation of crash reports directories in Cline Ultra
+- Automatic creation of crash reports directories in Cline
 - Crash report JSON format for easy access and management

 ### v0.5.2 (March 25, 2025)